mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 ## "Are you the TinyPilot guy?"

-On a Saturday afternoon last month, I received a knock on my door at home.
+On a Saturday afternoon last month, I was in my home office when I heard a knock on my front door.
 I answered it in my pajamas to find a guy in his mid-forties on my doorstep.
 "Are you the TinyPilot guy?" he asked.

 Uh oh.
-Who's knocking on my door at home to ask about TinyPilot?
+Who's showing up unannounced at my house to ask about TinyPilot?

-I tried to recall any recent customer interactions that might have led someone to show up to my house and beat me up.
+I tried to recall any recent customer interactions that might have led someone to track me down and beat me up.
 I didn't remember anything.

 "Yes..."
 I said, cautiously.
-He explained that he was the handyman at TinyPilot's office building.
+The mysterious visitor explained that he was the handyman at TinyPilot's office building.
 He didn't have my phone number, but he was able to find my home address.

 "A pipe burst at the office, and we can't get into your suite.
 Can you come down?"